Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Sample, Data Analysis and Results

-Within the ROI, the 4FGL J$2038.4+4212$ source is offset 0.154$^\circ$ ($\approx 9'$) from DR21's physical coordinates, and thus is a possible candidate for $\gamma$-ray emission from DR21.
-According to the Fermi 4FGL catalog, this source has a TS value of 948.11 when using a log-parabola spectrum.
+In the Fermi data, the 4FGL J$2038.4+4212$ source is offset 0.154$^\circ$ ($\approx 9'$) from DR21, and thus it is a possible candidate for $\gamma$-ray emission from DR21.
+According to the Fermi 4FGL-DR4 catalog, this source has a TS value of 1199.62 when using a log-parabola spectrum.
+There are two pulsars within 3$^\circ$: PSR J2032$+$4127 and PSR 2030$+$4415 are located 1.54$^\circ$ and 2.44$^\circ$ away, respectively \citep{Manchester2005}.
+Since the Fermi-LAT PSF is $\leq 1^{\circ}$ at 1~GeV, we can distinguish the emission due to the pulsars from that of DR21.

-As an example, compared to the density of pulsars, there are two pulsars within 3$^\circ$; PSR J2032$+$4127 and PSR 2030$+$4415, located 1.54$^\circ$ and 2.44$^\circ$ away, respectively, according to the Australia Telescope National Facility (ATNF) Pulsar Catalogue \citep{Manchester2005}.
-These distances are sufficiently far from the bulk of DR21's $\gamma$-ray emission, the Fermi-LAT PSF is $\leq 1^{\circ}$ at 0.1~GeV, and therefore it is possible to distinguish the emission from them\footnote{\url{slac.stanford.edu/exp/glast/groups/canda/lat\_Performance.htm}}.
+In Figure~\ref{fig:DR21_countsmap}, we show the $2-500$ GeV counts map over a $6^{\circ} \times 4^{\circ}$ region, highlighting the positions of 4FGL J2038.4$+$4212 and DR21. {We used this energy range because Fermi-LAT’s spatial resolution above 2 GeV is approximately $8\arcmin$, which is sufficient to resolve distinct emission structures.} Based on a spatial correlation and likelihood analysis, we find DR21 is the most probable dominant $\gamma$-ray emitter associated with 4FGL J2038.4$+$4212. {We used the \texttt{gta.lightcurve()} method to generate the light curve for this source using a bin size of 182 days ($\approx$ half year) to check its variability and possible association with a variable gamma-ray source.
+Figure~\ref{fig:lc_dr21} shows the light curve of 4FGL J$2038.4+4212$.
+No significant variability was apparent over the time period of 16 years. }

-In Figure~\ref{fig:tsmap_3color}, we present the $2$--$500$ GeV counts map over a $8^{\circ} \times 6^{\circ}$ region, highlighting the positions of 4FGL J2038.4+4212 and DR21.
-The LAT’s spatial resolution above 2 GeV is approximately $6\arcmin$, which is sufficient to resolve distinct emission structures.
-Based on spatial correlation and likelihood analysis, we find DR21 is the most probable dominant $\gamma$-ray emitter associated with 4FGL J2038.4+4212.
-To investigate their association and the inherent distribution of accelerated particles, we modeled the $\gamma$-ray spectrum of 4FGL J2038.4+4212.
+To investigate the association of the Fermi source with DR21 and to study the inherent distribution of accelerated particles, we modeled the $\gamma$-ray spectrum of 4FGL J2038.4$+$4212.
 Other than the 4FGL catalog-adopted Log-Parabola (LP) model, we tested a power-law (PL) and power-law with an exponential cutoff (PLEC) model.
 The PL model is defined as

-where $\Gamma$ is the spectral index, $N_0$ is the pre-factor index (with units of ph~cm$^{-2}$~$\rm{s}^{-1}$~MeV$^{-1}$), and $E_{\rm p}$ is the pivot energy, which is the energy at which error on differential flux is minimal.
+where $\Gamma$ is the spectral index, $N_0$ is the normalization (with units of ph~cm$^{-2}$~$\rm{s}^{-1}$~MeV$^{-1}$), and $E_{\rm p}$ is the pivot energy, chosen as the energy at which the error on differential flux is minimal.
 The LP model is defined as